Loire Valley with Allison Tyler Jones

 As an advanced photographer you’ll be encouraged to:

-- Build your portfolio, adding strong images every single day of the trip.
+- Build your fine art portfolio, adding strong images every single day of the trip.

-You will return home with a body of work suitable for a gallery showing or book project that will express your personal style, as opposed to a random collection of travel photos.
+You will return home not only with new ideas for your business but with a body of work suitable for a gallery showing or book project.

 Loire Valley Photo Workshop Dates